 The pull code applies forces or constraints between the centers of mass of one or more pairs of groups of atoms.
-Each pull reaction coordinate is called a "coordinate" and it operates on two pull groups.
+Each pull reaction coordinate is called a "coordinate" and it operates on usually two, but sometimes more, pull groups.
 A pull group can be part of one or more pull coordinates.
 Furthermore, a coordinate can also operate on a single group and an absolute reference position in space.
 The distance between a pair of groups can be determined in 1, 2 or 3 dimensions, or can be along a user-defined vector.
 The reference distance can be constant or can change linearly with time.
 Normally all atoms are weighted by their mass, but an additional weighting factor can also be used.

-Figure 6.1: Schematic picture of pulling a lipid out of a lipid bilayer with umbrella pulling.
-V{rup} is the velocity at which the spring is retracted, Z{link} is the atom to which the spring is attached and Z{spring} is the location of the spring.
+Figure 6.1: Schematic picture of pulling a lipid out of a lipid bilayer with umbrella pulling. $V{rup}$ is the velocity at which the spring is retracted, $Z{link}$ is the atom to which the spring is attached and $Z{spring}$ is the location of the spring.

-Three different types of calculation are supported, and in all cases the reference distance can be constant or linearly changing with time.
+Several different pull types, i.e. ways to apply the pull force, are supported, and in all cases the reference distance can be constant or linearly changing with time.

 - 1. Umbrella pulling A harmonic potential is applied between the centers of mass of two groups.
 Thus, the force is proportional to the displacement. - 2.
 Constraint pulling The distance between the centers of mass of two groups is constrained.
 The constraint force can be written to a file.
 This method uses the SHAKE algorithm but only needs 1 iteration to be exact if only two groups are constrained. - 3.
 Constant force pulling A constant force is applied between the centers of mass of two groups.
 Thus, the potential is linear.
-In this case there is no reference distance of pull rate.
+In this case there is no reference distance of pull rate. - 4.
+Flat bottom pulling Like umbrella pulling, but the potential and force are zero for coordinate values below (pull-coord?-type = flat-bottom) or above (pull-coord?-type = flat-bottom-high) a reference value.
+This is useful for restraining e.g. the distance between two molecules to a certain region.